We Are Still Here (2015 film): Reception

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 42 reviews, with an average rating of 7.2/10.
+The website's critics consensus states, "Smart, powerfully acted, and devilishly clever, We Are Still Here offers some novel twists on familiar territory – and heralds the arrival of a major talent in writer-director Ted Geoghegan."
+On Metacritic, the film has a score of 65 out of 100 based on 7 critics, indicating "generally favorable" reviews.

 We Are Still Here was positively received at its world premiere and subsequent release.
 It became one of the year's most critically acclaimed horror films.
 Rolling Stone named it one of the year's ten best horror films.
-Review aggregator website Rotten Tomatoes reports an approval rating of 95% based on 43 reviews, and an average rating of 7.09/10.
-The site's critics' consensus states, "Smart, powerfully acted, and devilishly clever, We Are Still Here offers some novel twists on familiar territory – and heralds the arrival of a major talent in writer-director Ted Geoghegan."
-On Metacritic, the film has a score of 65 out of 100 based on 7 critics, indicating "generally favorable reviews".

 Common elements of praise centered upon the film's atmosphere and visuals, which Twitch Film called "stylish and mesmerizing".
 Film School Rejects rated the film positively, praising it for its jump scares and stating that it "shows love and affection for genre".